Antcient Etruscan Collection

-THE ETRUSCAN JOY OF LIVING
+THE ANCIENT JOY OF LIVING

 MUSIC AND DANCE

-Music accompanied both work and leisure activities of the Etruscans.
+Music accompanied both work and leisure activities of the Ancient Etruscan.
 It played a significant role in the performing arts, including mime and theatrical performances by masked “histrioni,” or actors.
 Solemn ceremonial events, such as the annual games, were also accompanied by professional musicians and dancers.
 Music also played a large part in other activities such as sporting games, military drills, hunting, and even funerals.

+A commonly recurring theme in Ancient Etruscan art is the banquet – a lavish reception reserved for guests of high social status.?
 Reclining on couches while being waited on by numerous servants and entertained by musicians and dancers, these elites feasted on generous selections of game, such as deer, fish, and wild boar, and enjoyed copious amounts wine.